The study indicates that Earth's inner core may have stopped spinning and could reverse

-The Earth is made up of the crust, mantle, and inner and outer cores. steel The inner core lies about 3,200 miles below the Earth’s crust and is separated from the semi-solid mantle by a liquid outer core, which allows the inner core to rotate at a different speed than the rotation of the Earth itself.
+The Earth is made up of the crust, mantle, and inner and outer cores.
+The solid inner core lies about 3,200 miles below Earth’s crust and is separated from the semi-solid mantle by the liquid outer core, which allows the inner core to rotate at a different speed than the Earth itself rotates.

-With a radius of approximately 2,200 miles, the Earth’s core the size of Mars.
+With a radius of roughly 2,200 miles, Earth’s core is about the size of Mars.
 It consists mostly of iron and nickel, and contains about a third of Earth’s mass.

-In research published in the journal Natural Earth Sciences On Monday, Yi Yang, an associate research scientist at Peking University, and Xiaodong Song, a chair professor at Peking University, studied seismic waves from earthquakes that have passed through Earth’s inner core along similar paths since the 1960s to infer how fast the inner core is spinning. .
+In a paper published in the journal Nature Geoscience on Monday, Yi Yang, an associate research scientist at Peking University, and Xiaodong Song, a chair professor at Peking University, studied seismic waves from earthquakes that have passed through the Earth’s inner core along similar trajectories since the 1960s to infer how fast the planet rotates. inner core.

 They said what they found was unexpected.
-Since 2009, seismic records made previously changed over time, Show a slight difference.
+Since 2009, seismic records, which previously changed over time, have shown little variation.
 They said this indicated that the rotation of the inner core had paused.

-“We show surprising observations that the inner core has nearly stopped spinning in the last decade and may be reversing,” they wrote in the study.
+“We make surprising observations that the inner core has almost stopped spinning in the last decade and may be reversing,” they wrote in the study.

 “When you look at the decade between 1980 and 1990, you see obvious change, but when you see 2010 to 2020, you don’t see much change,” Song added.